OpnLaaS/opnlaas/docs/Charter.md

 * As a Student, I want to view and book available resources so that I can get my projects deployed easily.
 * As a Researcher, I want to be able to reserve and manage computational resources for my projects so I can focus on other aspects of my work instead of spending time manually setting up hosts.
 * As an Instructor, I want to monitor health and status of my students hosts so that it can be used for grading.
-* As a Student, I want to monitor the health and status of the bare metal servers I am using.
+* As a Chess Coach, I want to monitor the health and status of the bare metal servers I am using, so that I can ensure uptime during ongoing training sessions.

 ### **Feature 2 – Virtualization Integration**